fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: LC_NUMERIC

-   Sets the locale for formatting numbers.
+   Sets the locale for :doc:`formatting numbers <cmds/printf>`.

 .. envvar:: LC_TIME

-   Sets the locale for formatting dates and times.
+   Determines how date and time are displayed.
+   Used in the :ref:`history <history-show-time>` builtin.

 .. _builtin-overview: